cybertraining-dsc/sp21-599-359/project/index.md

 * The data download process from Kaggle, through the Kaggle data API, took 29 seconds.

 * Data preprocessing scripts took 8 minutes 56 seconds to render the data ready for training and evaluation.
 Preprocessing of data included iterating through the 15 datasets.
-Each dataset had different combinations of feature columns (molecular substructures), and as such were processed separately.
+Each dataset had different combinations of feature columns (molecular substructures), and as such they were processed separately.

 * The model training, evaluation and prediction step took 7 minutes 45 seconds.